anonymoussc/anonymoussc.github.io/_posts/2016-02-29-how-to-remove-several-commit-from-github-and-squash-them-into-one-through-rebase.markdown

 # Note that empty commits are commented out
 {% endhighlight %}

-Save (CTRL + S) the file and exit.
-Git may be asked to change the commit message, simply delete the last two and keep the one that will be pick.
+Save _(CTRL + x)_ the file and exit, next question, then choose _yes / no_ and push `enter` to confirm.
+Next Git will asked you to change the commit message, simply delete the last two and keep the one that will be pick, and again; save _(CTRL + x)_ the file and exit, next question, choose _yes / no_ and push `enter` to confirm.

 Push the change into remote repository.